-Campbell Scientific offers two LoggerNet software packages, LoggerNet and LoggerNetData, and several standalone client products.
+Campbell Scientific offers four LoggerNet software packages, LoggerNet, LoggerNetData, LoggerNet Admin, and LoggerNet Remote and several standalone client products.
 Each of these packages is purchased separately.
 LoggerNet is the main software application and comes with all of the applications needed to set up and configure a network of dataloggers including tools to write programs and monitor retrieved data.
 LoggerNetData is a complementary product that includes applications that can be used on a remote computer to monitor data, or retrieve, view, and analyze data that was collected by LoggerNet into a file.
+LoggerNet Admin and LoggerNet Remote enhance the capabilities of LoggerNet by providing management tools for more complex networks.